ushanbrisk/lstm_from_scratch/README.md

 This is a pytorch implementation of LSTM from sratch

-using text file anna.txt as input, and generate output with the learned LSTM model
+using text file 寒门首辅.txt as input, and generate output with the learned LSTM model